guidoism/tex-oberon/README.md

     luatex oberon.tex

-The last in-progress PDF can be found [here](https://github.com/guidoism/tex-oberon/raw/main/oberon.pdf)
+A recent in-progress PDF can be found in the Releases

 ## Quotes